Rhône River Route: Oberwald to Geneva

 Pedals:

-Helmet rental is available on this tour; however, we recommend that you bring your own helmet for safety and hygiene purposes.
+Helmets are available on this tour but must be reserved in advance.
+We recommend that you bring your own helmet or plan to purchase one upon arrival for safety and hygiene purposes.

 Reviews